jaydeepc/sarangsh/README.md

 ```bash
 cp .env.example .env
 ```
-Then edit `.env` with your Claude API key.
+Then edit `.env` with your actual Claude API key.
+Never commit this file!

 4. Start the development server:
 ```bash